Debatesmith/Project-Celebi/README.md

 | Johto Gym Leader | +3 |
 | Elite Four / Champion | +4 |

-For a Project Celebi Rating of 79, examples are approximately:
+For a level Rating of 79, examples are approximately:

 | Encounter | Scaled level |
 |---|---:|